+If you are unable to attend a Zoom session, please contact your instructor to arrange an alternative activity for the missed session (e.g., to review a recorded session).
 Please be prepared, as best as you are able, to join class in a quiet space that will allow you to be fully present and engaged in Zoom sessions.
 Students will be advised by their instructor when they are expected to turn on their webcam (for group work, presentations, etc.).

-Recording Zoom class sessions is at the discretion of the instructor; missing a Zoom class is equivalent to missing an in-person class.
-The instructor may record online Zoom class sessions for the purposes of supporting student learning in this class - such as making the recording available for review of the session or for students who miss a session - but this is not a requirement.
-Should an instructor choose to record a class session, students will be advised before the instructor initiates a recording of a Zoom session.
+The instructor may record online Zoom class sessions for the purposes of supporting student learning in this class - such as making the recording available for review of the session or for students who miss a session.
+Students will be advised before the instructor initiates a recording of a Zoom session.
 These recordings will be used to support student learning only and will not be shared or used for any other purpose.